Our caring, experienced and professional team is committed to providing the best possible care for your pet.

 I qualified from Glasgow University in 1986 and started work in Devon in a farm and small animal practice.
 While working in Bournemouth and then the New Forest I realised that I preferred small animals to cows.
 I joined Adelaide Veterinary Centre in 1992, and became a partner in 1994.
-I now run the practice with the help of my wife Jacquie and the rest of the team
+I 'retired' at the end of 2018 and now help out as a Locum Vet when needed.

 Out of work I enjoy walking Poppy, our lovely but mad Labrador, cycling and all things ‘outdoors’.